grommet/grommet-toolbox/README.md

 # grommet-toolbox

-Developer Environment for Grommet applications with the following buit-in features:
+Developer Environment for Grommet applications with the following built-in features:

 * Ability to create a production ready distribution with minified Javascript and CSS
 * Ability to sync your distribution to a remote location